wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

-# [Ride v5] Continued Calculations
+# [Ride v5] Continued Computations

 If the complexity of a dApp script exceeds 4000, its execution is split into several stages.
-A block generator that adds an Invoke Script transaction to a block performs calculations with the total complexity up to 4000 and saves intermediate results in the internal database.
-Then the block generator, the same or another if a new block has already been created, detects an incomplete calculation sequence, creates a Continuation transaction, and adds it to the block, performing the next stage of calculations.
+A block generator that adds an Invoke Script transaction to a block performs computations with the total complexity up to 4000 and saves intermediate results in the internal database.
+Then the block generator, the same or another if a new block has already been created, detects an incomplete computation sequence, creates a Continuation transaction, and adds it to the block, performing the next stage of computations.
 The process continues until the script is completely executed or fails.

-Thus, the first stage of calculations is performed within the Invoke Script transaction.
+Thus, the first stage of computations is performed within the Invoke Script transaction.
 The further stages are performed within Continuation transactions created automatically by block generators.
 Continuation transaction fields are described in the [Continuation Transaction](/en/blockchain/transaction-type/continuation-transaction) article.

 ![](./_assets/continuation.png)

 ## Conditions

-* Continued calculations are added in node version 1.3.0 and enabled with feature #16 “Ride V5, dApp-to-dApp invocations, Continuations”.
+* Continued computations are added in node version 1.3.0 and enabled with feature #16 “Ride V5, dApp-to-dApp invocations, Continuations”.
 Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.
 * The dApp script uses [Standard library](/en/ride/script/standard-library) **version 5**.
 * The [Invoke Script](/en/blockchain/transaction-type/invoke-script-transaction) transaction version is 3.

-> Continued calculations and dApp-to-dApp invocation are mutually exclusive, that is, they cannot be initiated by the same transaction.
+> Continued computations and dApp-to-dApp invocation are mutually exclusive, that is, they cannot be initiated by the same transaction.

 ## Suspension of Other Transactions Involving dApp

-Until the calculation sequence is completed, transactions that can reduce the dApp balance cannot be added to a block (they are not rejected but pending in the [UTX pool](/en/blockchain/transaction/#utx-pool):
+Until the computation sequence is completed, transactions that can reduce the dApp balance cannot be added to a block (they are not rejected but pending in the [UTX pool](/en/blockchain/transaction/#utx-pool):

 * Transactions that are sent on behalf of the dApp.
 * Transactions that invoke the dApp.